 Finally, we calculated the unfaithfulness between inspirals with a spinning and nonspinning secondary at various points in the parameter space.
-Figs.~\ref{fig:mismatches_faith_spin}--\ref{fig:mismatches_faith_x} show that the unfaithfulness is mostly independent from the waveform polarizations and mass ratios, while it clearly depends on the primary spin and inclination.
+Figs.~\ref{fig:mismatches_faith_spin}--\ref{fig:mismatches_faith_x} show that the unfaithfulness is mostly independent of mass ratio, while it clearly depends on the primary spin and inclination.
 For instance, the unfaithfulness is $\sim 0.75$ for highly inclined orbits, but it decreases with the inclination, dropping to $\sim 0.3$ for almost equatorial configurations.
 A similar trend is observed for the binary spins.
 For highly spinning primary and secondary spins, the unfaithfulness is $~0.75$, but it is significantly lower for a slowly spinning binary, reaching $~0.1$ for a slowly spinning configuration.

 Even such large mismatches as those found here are not entirely sufficient to state that secondary spin will necessarily be observable by LISA.
-This is because parametric waveform degeneracies were already observed to effectively absorb spin effects of similar magnitude in the case quasi-circular inspirals.
-However, it is plausible that the richer and more complex structure of spherical-inspiral waveforms break the degeneracies and that secondary spin will be detectable in this case.
+This is because parametric waveform degeneracies were already observed to effectively absorb spin effects of similar magnitude in the case of quasi-circular inspirals.
+However, it is plausible that the richer and more complex structure of spherical-inspiral waveforms breaks the degeneracies and that secondary spin will be detectable in this case.

 This work serves mostly as a proof-of-concept, not as an exhaustive test of the secondary spin detectability.
 For this, a full Bayesian analysis with Fisher matrices or a Markov chain Monte Carlo analysis would need to be carried out, which could reveal degeneracies in the parameter space (see \cite{Piovano:2021,Burke:2023lno}).
-Before that, however, we would have to optimize the speed of the evaluation of the waveforms as it was done, e.g., in the FEW framework \cite{Chua:2020stf,Katz:2021yft,Chapman-Bird:2025xtd}, since such computations require many evaluations.
+Before that, however, we would have to optimize the speed of the evaluation of the waveforms as it was done, e.g., in the \textit{FastEMRIWaveforms} framework \cite{Chua:2020stf,Katz:2021yft,Chapman-Bird:2025xtd}, since such computations require many evaluations.
 We leave this analysis to future work.